immy1996/immy1996.github.io/_posts/blog/2016-11-15-PostgreSQL-Useful-Commands.markdown

 date:   2016-11-15 01:10:00
 categories: blog
 ---
-Since now you know what is PostgreSQL and how to install it, you'll learn some helpful commands that can help you out when you're going to use PostgreSQL:
+You came to the right place where you'll learn some helpful commands that can help you out when you're going to use PostgreSQL:
 <ul>
 <li>